Russian course - Lesson 13

 The future tense in Russian

-Step 1: The future of the very "to be" (быть)
+Step 1: The future of the verb "to be" (быть)

 As you have seen in lesson 11 for each English verb, in Russian exist two verbs: a perfective and an imperfective one.
 Now we will see how to form their future tense.